Navigating the Right Support for Your Business Journey.

 This becomes tricky when small business owners, eager for the same success, hire a business coach.
 A common issue (though not always) is that many business coaches have only run one business- their current one.
 If what you need is someone to ask insightful questions and help you find your own answers, you’ve found the right fit.
 But if you’re looking for hands-on advice from someone who’s walked through similar experiences, you might not be getting what you expect.

-That said, I truly believe there’s someone for everyone- you just have to be crystal clear about your expectations.
+That said, I truly believe there’s someone for everyone- you have to be crystal clear about your expectations.
 For me, I’ve come to recognize that I’m best described as a business mentor.
 I’ve built and sold businesses, raised capital, hired teams, developed products, built software, worked with high-profile individuals, and even taught meditation.
-But throughout all of this, I’ve kept a soft approach- prioritizing my health and family (especially my kids) and aligning everything I do with my values around human rights and environmental sustainability.
+But throughout all of this, I’ve kept a soft approach- prioritizing my health and family, as well as aligning everything I do with my values around human rights and environmental sustainability.

-At my core, I’m a mentor who wants to walk alongside business owners with similar values.
-I want to help you navigate the business world while staying true to your vision and maintaining a balanced, fulfilling life.
+At my core, I’m a mentor who wants to walk alongside business owners who share my values.
+I want to help you navigate the business world while staying true to your vision and maintaining a grounded, fulfilling life.

 With gratitude,